 Patagonia Women's Better Sweater® Fleece Coat

-With a smart, refined look and feminine silhouette, this coat is made of warm, knitted, cross-dye Better Sweater® fleece dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
-Fair Trade Certified™ sewing.
+Combining the aesthetic of wool with the easy care of 100% recycled polyester fleece, this coat is made with knitted fabric dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
+Fair Trade Certified™ sewn.

 bluesign® Approved Fabric